 If your child is not doing his chores, you simply end whatever is distracting him.
 More than likely, this means the electronics get turned off.
 And they don’t come back on until the chores are done.

 Find out what his plans are after he’s finished.
-Motivate him to get the work done so that he can move on to what he really wants to do.
+Motivate him to get the work done so that he can move on to what he wants to do.

 Appealing to a child’s self-interests—rather than explaining the abstract concept of responsibility or duty—is generally much more effective for kids.